Sophy Hernández

-Sophy Hernández (born December 15, 1950, in Aguadilla, Puerto Rico), better known as Sophy, Sophy de Puerto Rico and La Sophy, is a Puerto Rican singer and show host.
+Sophy de Puerto Rico (born December 15, 1950, in Aguadilla, Puerto Rico), better known as Sophy, Sophy de Puerto Rico and La Sophy, is a Puerto Rican singer and show host.
 A member of the Puerto Rican new wave movement, Hernandez scored several hits during the 1970s and 1980s, including "Que Sabe Nadie", "De Mujer a Mujer" and a Spanish cover of the Debarge song "Rhythm of the Night".

 Her television show, "Sophy, al Ritmo de la Noche" ("Sophy's Rhythm of the Night"), debuted in 2015 on Telemicro Internacional and was seen across Latin America and on parts of Africa.

 Early life

 She was born in the northwestern Puerto Rican coastal city of Aguadilla.
 As a little girl, she and her family moved to the nearby city of San Sebastian.